The Process and Your Comments

 Proposed amendments to the Rules of the North Carolina State Bar are published for comment during the quarter after the council of the North Carolina State Bar approves their publication.
 The proposed amendments are published in the North Carolina State Bar's Journal and on this website.
 After publication for comment, the proposed rule amendments are considered for adoption by the council at its next quarterly meeting.
 If adopted, the rule amendments are submitted to the North Carolina Supreme Court for approval.
 Amendments become effective upon approval by the court.
 Unless otherwise noted, proposed additions to rules appear in in bold and underlined print, deletions are interlined.
 Proposed amendments to the Rules of Professional Conduct appear at the end of the page.

 The State Bar welcomes your comments regarding proposed amendments to the rules.
-Please send a written response to L. Thomas Lunsford II, The North Carolina State Bar, PO Box 25908, Raleigh, NC 27611, or email@example.com, by September 30, 2016.
+Please send a written response to L. Thomas Lunsford II, The North Carolina State Bar, PO Box 25908, Raleigh, NC 27611, or email@example.com, by December 30, 2016.

 Amendments Approved by the Supreme Court

 On September 22, 2016, the North Carolina Supreme Court approved the following amendments to the rules of the North Carolina State Bar (for the complete text see the Fall 2015, Spring 2016, and Summer 2016 editions of the Journal, unless otherwise noted, or visit the State Bar website):

 Amendments to the Rules on the Organization of the State Bar

 27 N.C.A.C.
 1A, Section .0700, Standing Committees of the Council

 The amendments establish the Technology and Social Media Committee as a standing committee of the State Bar Council.

 27 N.C.A.C.
 1B, Section .0100, Discipline and Disability of Attorneys